Help Using The Free Budget Planner From Mint.Com

 So you've signed up for Mint.com's free budget planner...nice!
-Good job!
 If you haven't, do it now!
 Go ahead.
 I'll wait...

 Now you need to set everything up.

-Free tools are great, but if you don't get them up and running quickly and correctly, they'll end up in the corner next to your old Go-Bot / Pogo-Ball / Pokemon / toy from the good old days.
+Free tools are great, but if you can't get them to work quickly (let along correctly), they'll end up in the corner next to your old Go-Bot / Pogo-Ball / Pokemon / toy from the good old days.

 I just happen to have your solution.